Command-click (Macintosh) or Control-click (Windows) in any white space to lock or

 To temporarily disable alignment guides and Snap to Grid when moving objects,

-click on any object(s) in an unlocked Patcher window to select and hold down
+click on any object(s) in an unlocked Patcher window to select, then hold down

 the Command key (Macintosh) or Control key (Windows) while dragging the object(s).